As amended on May 2, 2017 by the General Membership

 Treasurer.
 The Treasurer shall supervise the financial affairs of the Association and perform other duties as assigned by the President.
 The Treasurer shall provide an annual budget to be brought before the Board for their approval.
 The Treasurer may make budgeted disbursement independently.
 Unbudgeted disbursements over $100 shall require the approval of the Board.

-An incoming President shall appoint one Member-at-Large in January.
-The Member-at-Large shall serve on the Board for a term of 2 years.
-There shall be two such members serving at the same time with staggered terms.
+An incoming President shall appoint two Members-at-Large in January.
+The Members-at-Large shall serve on the Board for a term of two years.
+There shall be four such members serving at the same time with staggered two-year terms.

 Board of Directors

 Section 1.
 Composition